 According to leading business magazines like Kiplinger’s, Business Week, and Forbes, Houston is the Best Place to Live, Work and Play; the Best U.S. City to Earn a Living; the Best City to Buy a Home, and the Best City for Recent College Graduates.
 The low cost of living enables a high quality of life, where one can have suburban living in the heart of a great metropolis.
 Houston is also The Energy Capital of the World, second only to New York City in the number of Fortune 500 company headquarters, a major healthcare center, and home of the largest US port in total foreign trade and imports.
 Of the world’s 100 largest non-U.S. based corporations, more than half have operations in Houston.
 The vibrant Houston business community provides Bauer College of Business faculty members with exceptional opportunities for conducting collaborative industry research.

-To ensure full consideration, applicants should send a current curriculum vita, contact information and at least three references to firstname.lastname@example.org by December 1 2014.
+To ensure full consideration, applicants should apply via www.uh.edu/human-resources/uh-careers/ by December 1 2017.
 Letters of reference and copies of publications are not desired at this time.
-Application review will begin on August 1, 2014 and continue until the position is filled.
-Faculty representative(s) will attend the Americas Conference on Information Systems (AMCIS) in Savannah, Georgia, August 2014, and the International Conference on Information Systems (ICIS) in Auckland, New Zealand, December 2014.
+Application review will begin on October 1, 2017.
+Faculty representative(s) will likely attend the INFORMS annual meeting in Houston, TX, October 2017, and the DSI annual meeting in Washington D.C., November 2017.

 The University of Houston is an equal opportunity/affirmative action employer and is committed to maintaining an intellectually and culturally diverse faculty.
+We welcome candidates whose experience in teaching, research or community service has prepared them to contribute to our commitment to diversity and excellence.
 Minorities, women, veterans and persons with disabilities are encouraged to apply.